Krish-Chandra/DL_ASPNET_CORE/README.md

 - The system comes with the following roles:
 	- Admin
 		- Omnipotent
-		- The 'administrator' user belongs to this role
+		- admin@example.com user belongs to this role
-			- Add/delete other admin users and assign roles to them
 	- Librarian
 		- Less powerful than admin
 		- Has restricted access to the backend
+		- librarian@example.com user belongs to this role

   - Member
     - Public users of the system

-**Library Module:**
+**Front end:**

 	Is the frontend of the application that will be used by members